mcallisterliza/drama-kids/README.md

 #### Hero Section

-* The hero section section has a non fixed background image of a children's drama group.
+* The hero section has a non fixed background image of a children's drama group.

 * The hero section contains cover text which over lays the hero image.
 This text briefly outlines that Drama Kids! is a drama group which facilitates performing arts workshops for under 16s.